Dr Jane Draycott

 I am particularly interested in supervising research students working in the areas of impairment and disability in antiquity, the history and archaeology of medicine, the history and archaeology of science and technology, and the use (and abuse) of the ancient world in computer games.

 I teach on the team taught pre-honours courses Classical Civilisation 1B and Classical Civilisation 2B.
-I convene the honours courses Cleopatra: Life and Legend, Nature and the Natural World in Antiquity, and Impairment and Disability in the Ancient World, and contribute teaching to the honours courses Ancient Technology in Context and Ancient Medicine.
-I contribute teaching to the postgraduate courses Research Methods in Classics and Approaching the Ancient World through Material Culture.
+I convene the honours courses Cleopatra: Life and Legend, Nature and the Natural World in Antiquity, Impairment and Disability in the Ancient World, and Stargazing: Atsronomy, Astrology, and Meteorology in Antiquity, and contribute teaching to the honours courses Ancient Technology in Context.
+I contribute teaching to the postgraduate courses Theories and Methods for Classics and Ancient History, Approaching the Ancient World Through Literature, and Approaching the Ancient World through Material Culture.
 I also teach ancient Greek and Latin at various levels.

 I occasionally teach short courses for adult learners, such as the Cleopatra: Queen of Egypt Day School and the Ancient Medicine: Theory and Practice Day School.